Chabad offshoot groups

 Chabad offshoot groups are those spawned from the Chabad Hasidic Jewish movement.
 Many of these groups were founded to succeed previous Chabad leaders, acting as rivals to some of the dynastic rebbes of Chabad.
 Others were founded by former students of the movement, who, in forming their own groups, drew upon their experiences at Chabad.

 Since the founding of Chabad in 1775, the movement has had seven leaders, or rebbes.
 There were at least eleven leaders of the offshoot groups, who were either relatives or students of the Chabad rebbes.

 Major offshoots

 The major groups to have split from the Chabad movement, forming their own Chabad-styled Chasidic groups, often positioned themselves as legitimate successors of previous Chabad leaders.
 Major offshoot groups of the Chabad movement include:

 Strashelye

 Strashelye was founded after the death of Rabbi Shneur Zalman of Liadi, founder of the Chabad movement.
-The Strashelye branch was formed as the result of a dispute of Rabbi Shneur Zalman's succession.
+The Strashelye branch was formed as the result of a dispute over Rabbi Shneur Zalman's succession.
 The group also advocated an alternate approach to Chabad thought, rivaling both the leadership as well as the teachings of Rabbi Dovber Schneuri, the second rebbe of Chabad, and Rabbi Shneur Zalman's son.
 Though the group was founded by a former student of Chabad, it is commonly referred to as "Strashelye" after the town in the Mohilev Province of present-day Belarus where its leaders lived.
 The Strashelye group had two rebbes: